Gabe-Czako/Coform/README.md

 [**Coform™ in Markdown on Github**](https://github.com/gabe-czako/Coform/blob/main/Coform-Book-2025-Sealed.md)

 Both forms are sealed.
 Engage in whichever shape holds best for you.
-*Links inside PDF work when opened locally —
-some preview containers may disable them.*

 ---